 My teaching and research focuses primarily on woody nursery and landscape plants.
 I teach spring and fall woody plant identification courses, a course on plant growth and development, and plant propagation.
 Research in my lab is mostly applied in nature and we work closely with the nursery industry to try and develop new plants that work well in production and serve the needs of growers and gardners alike.
 Some of the crops we are working on include:

 4017 Ag and Life Sciences BldgCorvallis, OR 97331-7304

 My research program involves several areas of ornamental plant breeding and cultivar development.
-Of primary interest is the development of sterile forms of nonnative invasive species that are of economic importance to Oregon growers.
+Of primary interest is the development of sterile forms of nonnative species that are of economic importance to Oregon growers to prevent escape from cultivation.
 Primary techniques to achieve sterility/reduced fertility include develoment of triploids using ploidy manipulation, as well as mutagenesis by exposing seeds or meristems to physical and chemical mutagens.

-Another area of focus is to identify cultivars or selections that have increased insect and disease resistance.
-My program conducts basic research in traditional genetics, cytogenetics, and molecular cytogenetics to support the applied breeding program with the goal of developing plants that are attractive to consumers and easy for growers to produce.
+We are also trying to develop new cultivars that have increased insect and disease resistance.
+We conduct basic research in traditional genetics, cytogenetics, and molecular genetics to support the applied breeding program with the goal of developing plants that are attractive to consumers and easy for growers to produce.